lab49/react-order-book/README.md

 ## TODO

 These items are very high level right now.
-Further discussion and proper roadmap plannig will happen in GitHub issues and projects.
+Further discussion and proper roadmap planning will happen in GitHub issues and projects.

 - [ ] Add unit tests.
 - [ ] Incorporate a CI process for publishing.